methylDragon/svo_ros_docker/README.md

 ![ohgodwhy](assets/ohgodwhy.png)

-As amazing as the [SVO ROS example package](https://github.com/uzh-rpg/rpg_svo_example) is, even detailing installation steps, it's hard to get it set up on some systems, especially since the supported systems are less widely used or straight up depreciated nowadays.
+As amazing as the [SVO ROS example package](https://github.com/uzh-rpg/rpg_svo_example) is, even detailing installation steps, it's hard to get it set up on some systems, especially since the supported systems are less widely used or straight up deprecated nowadays.

 So why not use Docker to help preserve the environments and allow SVO to run on all sorts of systems and environments with minimal overhead?